Partnering with consumers and the community

 Partnering with carers

-The Partnering with Consumers Accreditation Resource (PDF 1031KB) has been developed to support Health Services understand and meet actions required under the National Safety and Quality Health Service Standard 2 – Partnering with Consumers.
+Accreditation resources are available to support health services to understand and meet the actions required under the National Safety and Quality Health Service Standard 2 – Partnering with Consumers (PDF 189KB).

 SA Health is committed to engaging with communities and stakeholders, so that better decisions can be made by bringing the voices of the communities and stakeholders into the issues that are relevant to them.
-For more information on sitting fees and reimbursement, including taxation and Centrelink considerations, see the Consumer engagement and participation page.
+For more information on sitting fees and reimbursement, including taxation and Centrelink considerations, see the Consumer engagement and participation page containing information on sitting fees and reimbursement, including taxation and Centrelink considerations.